Chiang Mai vacation rentals

 In the heart of Chiang Mai, you’ll find an ancient, formerly walled city surrounded on all sides by a moat.
 Today, this historic area is home to cobblestoned walkways, tree-lined avenues, and countless bars and restaurants.
 There are also several vibrant markets here, and the night bazaar on the east side of the old city is one of the biggest in the region, where you can check out traditional wood carvings while snacking on mango sticky rice.

 Chiang Mai’s elevated, northern location gives it a cooler climate than many of the southern cities in Thailand, and its food is equally unique.
 You’ll find all kinds of dining experiences in this city, from modern fine dining to simple, hawker-style dishes like khao soi — egg noodles with coconut curry.

-When is the best time to stay in a vacation rental in Chiang Mai?
+The best time to stay in a vacation rental in Chiang Mai

 Due to its location and the fact it sits close to 300 metres above sea level, Chiang Mai is much cooler and less humid than other major cities like Bangkok.
 It does, however, have a tropical climate, meaning that the year is divided into two seasons: wet and dry.